 1.0 Task Description

-This task includes reviewing and applying operator procedures for required clearance specifications between the pipeline and foreign structures and determining the allowable minimum clearance by taking a measurement at the closest point between the foreign structure and the pipeline.
-This task is similar to Task 35.0 (Inspect Clearance of Existing Pipe to Underground Structures) but contains steps or equipment that are unique to an underwater environment.
+This task involves executing operator procedures to determine required pipeline-to-foreign-structure clearances, measuring the minimum clearance at the closest point between the two structures, and verifying the pipeline's depth of cover.
+This task is similar to Task 35 (Inspect Clearance of Existing Pipe to Underground Structures) but contains steps or equipment that are unique to an underwater environment.

 This task begins once the pipeline is located and the path of the foreign structure (pipeline, cable, platform members, etc.) has been determined.
 This task ends after the measurement has been recorded and documented.